-Key / Audit Matters How our audit addressed the Key Audit Matter • Due to the aforesaid factors and as per the requirements of Standards of Auditing, Revenue is determined to be an area involving significant risk and hence, required significant auditor attention.
-Performed cut-off testing procedures by testing samples revenue transactions recorded in specific periods before and after year end to conclude such revenue has be recorded in the correct period, 5) Performed analytical review procedures which includes ratio analysis and period on period variance analysis on revenue recognised during the year to identify any unusual and/or material variances.
-6) Evaluated the adequacy of disclosures made in the financial statements in accordance with applicable accounting standards. rmation other than the Financial Statements and Auditor's adequate internal financial controls, that were operating ort the The reon Company's Board of Directors are responsible for the effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and
+- 2) Due to the aforesaid factors and as per the requirements 4) Performed cut-off testing procedures by testing samples of revenue transactions recorded in specific periods before and after year end to conclude such revenue has been recorded in the correct period, - 5) Performed analytical review procedures which includes ratio analysis and period on period variance analysis on revenue recognised during the year to identify any unusual and/or material variances. - 6) Evaluated the adequacy of disclosures made in the financial statements in accordance with applicable accounting standards.

-6. other information.
+Information other than the Financial Statements and Auditor's Report thereon

+The Company's Board of Directors are responsible for the other information.
 The other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.